Speech Therapy for Children with Autism

 We believe in no drills, but purposeful interaction, play, and routines that create opportunities for communication.

-- Engagement (so the child is motivated to follow the child’s ideas and interests)
+- Engagement (children are motivated when adults follow their ideas and interests)

 - Flexibility (so we can respond to regulation and sensory needs)